Forecasts and notifications

 Collaboration with National HydroMet Services and the Red Cross Red Crescent is a key component of effective preparedness and response.
-A guidance note on effective collaboration between national societies and national hydromet services is available in English here.
-And in French here.
+A guidance note on effective collaboration between national societies and national hydromet services is available in English here, French here, and Spanish here.

 The IFRC/IRI map room, meanwhile, includes other forecast products, including El Niño impacts.